ImiPataki/minuscule_agent/readme.md

 It can work with multiple APIs to perform a task that involves calling multiple endpoints and feeding the results into each other.
 It learns on the fly about how to use the APIs.

+## To read the full description of the framework please visit the following link: [Minuscule Agent](https://joinsingularity.beehiiv.com/p/automate-your-job)

 ## Installation

 Follow these steps to install and run the AI agent: